lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

       }
     }

-    // We need to excute the module new Lego().start();
+    // Needed to execute the module on file injection new Lego().start();